mrmilu/next-guard/README.md

 ]);
 ```

 If a `Guard` is effective (and that means that the route matches and the redirect function does not return `null`), then the `Guard`s below will not run.

+### Danger zone ()

 If you want to execute many `Guard`s simultaneously, you can do so by calling `setGuards` several times.
 However, this might lead to unpredictable behaviour.

 ```javascript
 import setGuards from "next-guard";